 GRE scores should be sent from ETS to The Graduate School, using code 1565.
 No department code is needed.

 No. All application materials are considered as a whole.
-Recent entering classes have had an average GPA of 3.5 and average percentiles of 75 for both verbal and quantitative sections of the GRE.
+Recent entering classes have had an average GPA of 3.5.
 In evaluating applicants, the program places greatest emphasis on research experience(s) and letters of recommendation from research advisers.

 Yes.
 The Northwestern University Graduate School requires 90 or above on the internet test for admission to the university.
 The DGP cannot waive this requirement except for applicants with undergraduate or graduate degrees from institutions in the United States or institutions where English is the language of instruction.
 IELTS scores (7.0 or higher) can be used in place of TOEFL.